 Compromise of 1850

 The Compromise of 1850 was a group of five bills that were intended to stave off sectional strife that would eventually lead to the Civil War.
-Learn more about the background and content of these bills.

 The Wilmot Proviso was an inflammatory piece of legislation in the 1840's that was proposed by David Wilmot of Pennsylvania.